INSOMNIA SHORTENS LIFE EXPECTANCY

 NOTE: ALL PUBLISHED RESEARCH IS ASSUMED TO HAVE BEEN CONDUCTED WITHIN THE PARAMETERS OF OFFICIAL ETHICS COMMITTEE APPROVAL.
 RESEARCH SHOULD ALWAYS BE REGARDED AS INDICATIVE RATHER THAN IRREFUTABLE AS IT INVARIABLY CONTAINS BIAS AND IN SOME CASES NEEDS TO BE REPLICATED AND POSSIBLY MORE TARGETED TO SPECIFIC GROUPS TO EITHER UPHOLD OR DISPROVE CURRENT FINDINGS.

-... that sleep deprivation is one of the biggest risks to human health.
-A growing body of scientific research into various physical, psychological, emotional processes are damaged, sometimes to life-limiting degrees, by ongoing lack of sleep.
+... that sleep deprivation is a MAJOR risk to human health.
+We can no longer ignore the growing scientific research into various physical, psychological & emotional processes which clearly show that almost every aspect of human functioning is damaged, sometimes to life-limiting degrees, by ongoing lack of sleep.